Create and deploy a Lambda Function in Node.js with AWS CDK

 • It is impossible to share the configuration since there is no way to update the changes applied.

-In this tutorial, we will see how to create a Lambda function with the CDK and deploy it in production.
+This tutorial will show how to create a Lambda Function with the AWS CDK v2 and deploy it in production.

 Prerequisites